autopticio/catalog/examples/README.md

 7. Outputs the result:
    - `.out("cpu utilization excluding the prometheus process")`: Displays the final result, which is the CPU utilization excluding the Prometheus process.

+### 4. Are we on track with our Service Level Objectives?
+[slo.pql](./slo.pql) enables you to monitor, analyze, and manage the performance of your API Gateway in a systematic and quantitative manner.
+It helps you identify performance issues, track progress towards performance goals, and ensure that your API Gateway meets the defined service level objectives and standards.

+#### When should I use it?
+Here are a few scenarios wher this would be handy:

+1. **Performance Monitoring**: The program collects metrics such as latency and error rates, allowing you to monitor the performance of your API Gateway.
+By analyzing these metrics, you can identify any performance issues or bottlenecks and take appropriate actions to improve the overall performance.

+2. **Service Level Objective (SLO) Calculation**: The program calculates the SLO, which represents the combined measure of error rate and latency performance.
+SLOs are essential for setting performance targets and ensuring that your API Gateway meets the defined service level agreements (SLAs).
+The SLO value gives you an overall indication of the service quality and helps you assess whether the system is meeting the desired performance standards.

+3. **Error Budget Calculation**: The program calculates the error budget, which represents the percentage of errors (4XX and 5XX) compared to the total count of requests.
+This information is valuable for tracking and managing errors in your API Gateway.
+It allows you to set thresholds for acceptable error rates and ensure that your system stays within the defined error budget.

+4. **Performance Budget Calculation**: The program calculates the performance budget, which represents the percentage of the difference between the desired latency and the actual latency of the API Gateway.
+This metric helps you understand the performance gap and set targets for latency improvements.
+By monitoring the performance budget, you can prioritize optimizations and ensure that your API Gateway meets the desired performance standards.

+5. **Visualization and Reporting**: The program provides the ability to print and output the calculated metrics, including the SLO, error budget, and performance budget.
+This allows you to visualize and report on the performance of your API Gateway over time.
+You can track the progress of performance improvements, share the results with stakeholders, and make data-driven decisions based on the insights gained from the metrics.

+#### How does it work?
+The program collects metrics related to latency, request count, and error rates (4XX and 5XX) for an API Gateway in the eu-west-1 region over the last 24 hours.
+It then calculates the error budget, performance budget, and service level objective (SLO) based on these metrics and displays the results.
+The SLO is a combined measure of error rate and latency performance.
+Here is the breakdown:

+1. The `where` clause specifies the location of the AWS service, which is `eu-west-1` in this case.
+2. The `what` clause defines the metrics to be collected.
+Four metrics are specified:
+   - `Latency` metric for API Gateway in the production stage.
+   - `Count` metric for API Gateway in the production stage.
+   - `4XXError` metric for API Gateway in the production stage.
+   - `5XXError` metric for API Gateway in the production stage.
+3. The `when` clause specifies the time range for the metrics collection.
+In this case, it is set to the last 24 hours.
+4. The `window` clause defines the time window for aggregating the metrics.
+Here, it is set to 8 hours.
+5. The program then executes four requests using the specified parameters to collect the metrics data and assigns them to variables: `$l`, `$c`, `$e4`, and `$e5`.
+6. The `percentile` function calculates the 90th percentile value of the latency metric and assigns it to the variable `$latency`.
+7. The `average` function calculates the average value of the count metric and assigns it to the variable `$count`.
+8. Two more `average` functions calculate the average values of the 4XXError and 5XXError metrics, assigning them to the variables `$err4xx` and `$err5xx`, respectively.
+9. The `math` function is used to perform calculations on the metrics.
+It calculates the error budget as a percentage of errors (4XX and 5XX) divided by the count, the performance budget as a percentage of the difference between 1500 and the latency divided by 1500, and the overall service level objective (SLO) as the average of the error budget and performance budget.
+These values are assigned to the variables `$err_budget`, `$perf_budget`, and `$slo`, respectively.
+10. The `print` function is used to display the values of `$perf_budget`, `$err_budget`, and `$slo`.
+11. The `out` function is used to output the values of `$perf_budget`, `$err_budget`, and `$slo` along with the label "service level objective" and the abbreviation "slo".